Embedded Resources

-To use the embedded resources feature of Wisej, you need to add the [assembly:WisejResources] attribute to your assembly in AssemblyInfo.cs.
+To use embedded resources in Wisej.NET, add the `[assembly:WisejResources]` attribute to your assembly in `AssemblyInfo.cs`.

 using Wisej.Core;